asantos00/website/content/blog/e2e-tests-with-cypress.md

 ## Tradeoffs

-As anything in life, Cypress also has tradeoffs, and they actually assume and do a nice job explaining them in detail [here](https://docs.cypress.io/guides/references/trade-offs.html#Permanent-trade-offs-1).
+As anything, Cypress has tradeoffs, they tell them straight away and do a nice job explaining them in detail [here](https://docs.cypress.io/guides/references/trade-offs.html#Permanent-trade-offs-1).
 I'm going to list the permanent ones:

 - Cypress is not a general purpose automation tool.
 - Cypress commands run inside of a browser.